Peter Doig painting finally secured for Scotland’s national art collection

-Doig, who had five children with Bonnie, said he was "honoured" that the work is now on display at the Scottish National Gallery of Modern Art.
+Doig, who had five children with Bonnie, said he was "honoured" the work was now on display at the Scottish National Gallery of Modern Art.

 Doig’s career was celebrated in his home city in 2013 when the National Galleries staged the first major exhibition of his work in Scotland.
 It has admitted it “simply could not afford” to buy any of his paintings on the open market.